-Investment demand is more of a wild card but is likely to remain strong given the threats of war and inflation, along with possible further underperformance of financial markets.
+Investment demand is more of a wild card but is likely to remain strong given the threats of war and inflation, along with the possible further underperformance of financial markets.

 Trading out of assets that are being produced in surplus for those that are facing supply shortfalls is an obvious value play.

 Inflation is a reflection of the fact that too many currency units are being created.
-Despite the Federal Reserve’s vow to try to tame inflation by hiking rates, total currency supply remains on an upward path.
+Despite the Federal Reserve’s vow to try to tame inflation by hiking rates, the total currency supply remains on an upward path.

 Owning an asset that is becoming increasingly scarce, like silver, offers tremendous upside potential while providing long-term protection against currency depreciation.